WHAT IS ADVOCACY?

 - Go to the United Nations

 - Represent people in courts, tribunals and before the Coroner

-- Engage with statutory bodies such as the State Coroner, Public Advocate, Public Guardian and Public Trustee
+- Engage with statutory bodies such as the Public Advocate, Public Guardian and Public Trustee

 - Publish reports, guides, fact-sheets and handbooks

 - Speak at conferences, workshops and forums

-The Convention on the Rights of People with Disability guides the work of all Q A I staff.
+The Convention on the Rights of Persons with Disabilities guides our work.

 - To ensure respect for the fundamental right for all people with disability to participate in a full and inclusive life.

 - To ensure vulnerable people with disability are supported to exercise their rights and are protected and safeguarded from cruel, inhuman and degrading treatment and other unreasonable restrictions.

 - To ensure that all people with disability have genuine autonomy: the right to choose where, with whom and how they live; to have culturally appropriate support and authoritative mechanisms to exercise self-determination.